dbojado/telco_churn_project/README.md

 # Telco Customer Churn Reduction

 ## Project Description
 Telco wants you to find what drives customer churn at the company.
-Churn is the rate at which customers leave the company.
-It is important to determine and target where and why churn is happening so that the company can reduce churn.
+Churn is defined as the rate at which customers leave a company.
+We know that new customer acquisition can cost five times more than retaining an existing customer.
+We also know that increasing customer retention by 5% can increase profits from 25-95%.
+Therefore, it is important to determine and target what is causing the largest source of churn, so that the company can reduce it.

 ## Objectives
 - Find the drivers for customer churn at Telco.